Previous:

-In the first post in this series, Getting Started with Lyft Envoy for microservice resilience, we explored Envoy a bit, dug into a bit of how it works, and promised to actually deploy a real application using Kubernetes, Postgres, Flask, and Envoy.
-This time around we’ll make good on that promise.
+In the first post in this series, Getting Started with Lyft Envoy for microservice resilience, we explored Envoy a bit, dug into how it worked and deployed an application using Kubernetes, Postgres, Flask, and Envoy.

 Since Envoy is language-agnostic, we can use anything we like for the service itself.
 For this serious, we’ll pick on Flask, both because it’s simple and because I like Python.
 On the database side, we’ll use PostgreSQL – it has good Python support, and it’s easy to get running both locally and in the cloud.
 And we’ll manage the whole thing with Kubernetes.

-Kubernetes is Datawire’s go-to container orchestrator these days, mostly because it does a fairly good job of letting you use the same tools whether you’re doing local development or deploying into the cloud for production.
-To get rolling today, we’ll need a Kubernetes cluster in which we’ll work.
-Within our cluster, we’ll create deployments that run the individual pieces of our application, and then expose services provided by those deployments (and when we do that, we get to decide whether to expose the service to the world outside the cluster, or only to other cluster members).
+Kubernetes is Ambassador Labs' go-to container orchestrator these days, mostly because it lets you use the same tools, whether you're doing local development or deploying into the cloud for production.
+So to get rolling today, we'll need a Kubernetes cluster in which we'll work.
+Within our cluster, we'll create deployments that run the individual pieces of our application and then expose services provided by those deployments (and when we do that, we get to decide whether to expose the service to the world outside the cluster or only to other cluster members).

 We’ll start out using Minikube to create a simple Kubernetes cluster running locally.
-The existence of Minikube is one of the things I really like about Kubernetes – it gives me an environment that’s almost like running Kubernetes somewhere out in the cloud, but it’s entirely local and (with some care) it can keep working at 30000 feet on an airplane with no WiFi.
+The existence of Minikube is one of the things I really like about Kubernetes – it gives me an environment that’s almost like running Kubernetes somewhere out in the cloud.
+Still, it’s entirely local, and (with some care) it can keep working at 30000 feet on an airplane with no WiFi.

 Note, though, that I said almost like running in the cloud.
-In principle, Kubernetes is Kubernetes and where you’re running doesn’t matter.
-In reality, of course, it does matter: networking, in particular, is something that ends up varying a bit depending on how you’re running your cluster.
-So getting running in Minikube is a great first step, but we’ll have to be aware that things will probably break a little bit as we move into the cloud.
+In principle, Kubernetes is Kubernetes, and where you’re running doesn’t matter.
+In reality, of course, it does matter: networking, in particular, varies a bit depending on how you’re running your cluster.
+So getting running in Minikube is a great first step, but we’ll have to be aware that things will probably break a little bit as we move into the cloud

 Of course you’ll need Minikube installed.
 See https://github.com/kubernetes/minikube/releases for more here.
 Mac users might also consider